Pylons/pyramid/docs/narr/resources.rst

 - Any other resource (or set of resources) addressed by code that uses the setuptools :term:`pkg_resources` API.

-Usually, overriding a resource in an existing application means performing the following steps:

-- Create a new Python package.
-The easiest way to do this is to create a new :app:`Pyramid` application using the "paster" template mechanism.
-See :ref:`creating_a_project` for more information.

-- Install the new package into the same Python environment as the original application (e.g. ``python setup.py develop`` or ``python setup.py install``).

-- Change the ``configure.zcml`` in the new package to include one or more ``resource`` ZCML directives (see :ref:`resource_directive` below).
-The new package's ``configure.zcml`` should then include the original :app:`Pyramid` application's ``configure.zcml`` via an include statement, e.g.  ``<include package="theoriginalpackage"/>``.

-- Add override resources to the package as necessary.

-- Change the Paste ``.ini`` file that starts up the original application.
-Add a ``configure_zcml`` statement within the application's section in the file which points at your *new* package's ``configure.zcml`` file.
-See :ref:`environment_chapter` for more information about this setting.

-Note that overriding resources is not the only way to extend or modify the behavior of an existing :app:`Pyramid` application.
-A "heavier hammer" way to do the same thing is explained in :ref:`extending_chapter`.
-The heavier hammer way allows you to replace a :term:`view` wholesale rather than resources that might be used by a view.

 .. index::
    single: override_resource